 - 1. The speaking tests take place in the period before the main examination series, as notified on the timetable.
-Each centre decides on a convenient period within these dates for its speaking tests.
+Each Centre decides on a convenient period within these dates for its speaking tests.
 It is recommended that the tests are conducted within one week to allow sufficient time for a single examiner to conduct all of the tests.
 See Section 4 below. - 2.
-Centres must ensure well in advance of the tests that a suitably quiet room is available and that recording equipment is in good order. - Centres must adhere to dates for completion of the speaking tests and for the receipt of mark sheets and recordings at CIE to allow sufficient time for external moderation.
+Centres must ensure well in advance of the tests that a suitably quiet room is available and that recording equipment is in good order. - 3.
+Centres must adhere to dates for completion of the speaking tests and for the receipt of mark sheets and recordings at Cambridge to allow sufficient time for external moderation.
 It is vital that material does not arrive late. - 4.
-For centres with 30 or fewer candidates, there should normally be just one examiner.
-Each centre will select its own examiner.
-This is normally a teacher within the English Language Department, but could be someone local from outside the centre.
-A group of neighbouring centres might choose the same teacher to conduct all their tests; in such a case each centre is still responsible for submitting properly completed forms and samples.
+For Centres with 30 or fewer candidates, there should normally be just one examiner.
+Each Centre will select its own examiner.
+This is normally a teacher within the English language Department, but could be someone local from outside the centre.
+A group of neighbouring Centres might choose the same teacher to conduct all their tests; in such a case each Centre is still responsible for submitting properly completed forms and samples.
 Cambridge is not responsible for any fees agreed. - Centres with more than 30 candidates may use more than one examiner (applying the ratio of an additional examiner for each 30 candidates).
-If using more than one examiner, internal moderation must be carried out by the centre so that a common standard is applied to all candidates. - 5.
+If using more than one examiner, internal moderation must be carried out by the Centre so that a common standard is applied to all candidates. - 5.
 Centres receive a set of speaking assessment cards accompanying this set of examiner's notes.
 These cards must not be opened until one working day before the test.
-Please note this is a change from the previous instructions.
-These materials must remain confidential and must be kept in a secure place by the centre until the end of the examination period. - 6.
-Each centre must send to Cambridge the following: (a) recorded sample on CD; (b) completed MS1 forms (or printout of marks submitted electronically); (c) completed speaking examination summary form(s).
+These materials must remain confidential and must be kept in a secure place by the Centre until the end of the examination period. - 6.
+Each Centre must send to Cambridge the following: (a) a recorded sample on CD; (b) completed MS1 forms (or printout of marks submitted electronically); (c) completed Speaking Examination Summary Form(s).